WRONGFUL DEATH ATTORNEYS IN TULSA, OKLAHOMA

-The tragedy of the loss of a loved one is often compounded by the fact that the death was caused by the wrongful conduct of another person.
-Although no monetary damages will replace the companionship of your loved one, if your loss occurred because of the negligent conduct of another, you may be entitled to compensation for your loss.
-The Tulsa wrongful death attorneys at The Rode Law Firm understand the legalities of a wrongful death case and can help you through the legal process during this difficult time.
+The tragedy of losing a loved one is often made worse when the death was caused by the wrongful conduct of another person.
+Although no monetary damages will replace the companionship of your loved one, if your loss occurred because of the negligent conduct of another, you are entitled to compensation for your loss under the law.
+The wrongful death attorneys at The Rode Law Firm understand the legalities of a wrongful death case and can help you through the legal process during this difficult time.

 People and legal entities owe a duty of care to others based on what is reasonable under the circumstances.
-In legal terms, failing to exercise that care is called “negligence,” and a person or entity found negligent can be held responsible for the consequences of their conduct.
+In legal terms, failing to exercise that care is called “negligence,” and a person or entity found negligent are legally responsible for the harms and losses caused by their action or their inaction.

-Many types of so called “accidents” are actions contrary to how a reasonable person would act under the same or similar circumstances or failure to act as a reasonable person would under the same or similar circumstances:
+Many types of so-called “accidents” are actions contrary to how a reasonable person would have acted under the same or similar circumstances or failure to act as a reasonable person would under the same or similar circumstances.
+These fateful events can result from:

-- And many other “accidents” that could have been prevented if someone had exercised duty of care
+And many other “accidents” that could have been prevented if someone had exercised proper care under the circumstances

-The attorneys of The Rode Law Firm have more than 50 years of combined experience representing the families of wrongful death victims.
+The Rode Law Firm attorneys have more than 50 years of combined experience representing the families of wrongful death victims.